EkBass/Claude-Filesystem-Desktop-Extension-Variant/HOWTO.md

 # How to take in use?

+> **Note:** This guide assumes familiarity with navigating system directories and manually replacing files.

 To apply the changes, you just need to download two files from this repository.\
 Paths may vary depending of your computer set-up.